 We’re very happy to report that this is a false rumor.
 Abuse reports are examined and evaluated on a case by case basis, and the events logged by the Linden servers are researched to validate the reports before any action is taken.
 While no system can be made perfect and mistakes happen, it is not an inherently flawed automated system that one can hack into or inject an exploit into to get it to do something arbitrary.
 If somebody has threatened you with filing false abuse reports as a kind of blackmail, you can rest easy.
 The worst thing that can happen is that the person filing the false report would receive a suspension or ban for trying to lie about something that didn’t actually take place.
 There are documented cases of this actually happening, where the people filing the false reports have been suspended, or in extreme cases, banned entirely.

-Think about this – if it were actually possible to get somebody in trouble by filing false abuse reports, griefers would have been able to use it as a weapon themselves and would have managed a ban or even a temporary suspension of at least one member of the League in its history of over solid five years of service to the Second Life community.
+Think about this – if it were actually possible to get somebody in trouble by filing false abuse reports, griefers would have been able to use it as a weapon themselves and would have managed a ban or even a temporary suspension of at least one member of the League in its history of over solid seven years of service to the Second Life community.
 Claiming this rumor to be true simply makes no sense since it would have been used by griefers against the general populace, and there is no evidence to support the assertion that this has ever happened.

 Second Life can be wonderful place and there are plenty of great people who share a desire to explore and create like you!
 Do not let a small few ruin the experience for you.
 Use the knowledge you have gained to use the Abuse Report process.
 Be safe and if you have any questions, contact a member of the Justice League Unlimited (JLU), (Kalel Venkman and Kara Timtam founders).